 This page has been posted just to have a starting point to define the main western structure of the Alps and to have a "shopping list" pointing out the "missing" pages that should/could be posted

-this is very important, especially for the French side of the Alps, where a parallel structure is placed beside the main watersheed and, above all, to avoid that a pure geographical structure can enter in conflict with the grouping structure well known by climbers and mountaneers.
+this is very important, especially for the French side of the Alps, where a parallel structure is placed beside the main watershed and, above all, to avoid that a pure geographical structure can enter in conflict with the grouping structure well known by climbers and mountaineers.

 The setup is temporary, the page will be in development until all the related group pages, much more detailed, will be posted.